 With police tape marking the barriers of their makeshift congregation, members of this city’s grieving Jewish community welcomed the Sabbath outside of the Tree of Life Synagogue on Friday evening, an emotional act of worship and defiance just six days after the synagogue witnessed the worst anti-Semitic attack in American history.

-About 50 men locked arms and swayed, harmonizing in Hebrew under darkening skies, while police looked on and pilgrims laid stones and flowers at memorials for the 11 congregants who were slain last Saturday.
+About 50 men locked arms and swayed, harmonizing in Hebrew under darkening skies, while police looked on and pilgrims laid stones and flowers at memorials for the 11 congregants who were slain.
 The building is still closed while police process the crime scene.

-Many of the women sang, too, though they stood off to the side, a separation common in the more conservative branches of Judaism.
+Many of the women sang, too, though they stood off to the side.
 Children ran back and forth playing between their parents’ legs.
 A father gently wiped tears from his teenage son’s cheeks, consoling him softly as the congregation prayed.

 At one point, the service was stopped to thank a member of the FBI who had helped the Chevrah Kadisha, the Jewish organization that helps prepare bodies for burial.
 Afterward, the congregation broke into “Al Hanisim,” a Hanukkah song that commemorates Jews’ perseverance in the face of violent oppression.
 Though not normally a part of Shabbat services, no one had to ask why the song was appropriate to sing on this night.

-The service, one of many held across the city, capped an emotional day in Pittsburgh, as the city’s Jewish community buried the last of their dead.
+The service capped an emotional day in Pittsburgh as the city’s Jewish community buried the last of their dead.
 As night fell, it seemed as if half of Squirrel Hill, Pittsburgh’s historically Jewish neighborhood, was walking home from Sabbath services, huddling together against the cold.

 ‘A circle no one wants to be a part of’

-The last funeral for the 11 Jews killed six days ago was held Friday.
+The last funeral for the 11 Jews killed a week ago was held Friday.
 Rose Mallinger, 97, was remembered for her strong will and commitment to Tree of Life.

-Under the soaring vaults of Rodef Shalom’s sanctuary, Mallinger’s family and friends praised her zest for life.
+Under the soaring vaults of Rodef Shalom’s sanctuary, another of Pittsburgh’s large and historic synagogues, Mallinger’s family and friends praised her zest for life.

-Wearing a button commemorating the Charleston massacre, Manning said he traveled to Pittsburgh on Friday to offer moral sustenance, show solidarity and to “pay it forward,” after so many Americans stepped up to support his church.
+Wearing a button commemorating the Charleston massacre, Manning said he traveled to Pittsburgh to offer moral sustenance, show solidarity and to “pay it forward,” after many Americans stepped up to support his church.

 At Mallinger’s memorial service, the pastor read Psalm 23 and told the congregation that his church “mourns with you, is here with you and will always be here with you.”